patrick21081995/VISKOSITAS/README.md

 With the test database (tab _test_data_) predictions were performed in Viskositas 1_x version, 12 literature models and in FactSage® 7.2 software (tab _predictions_).
 Viskositas 1_X version showed lower mean absolute error (MAE), lower standard deviation of error and higher coefficient of determination (R²) in relation to models S2, Watt-Fereday, Bomkamp, Riboud (Vargas et al., 2001), Duchesne, ANNliq (Duchesne et al., 2013) and FactSage® 7.2 (tab _metrics_).

+## Advanced

+The Viskositas 1_x version model is a deep neural network with arbitrary depth built using the minimum width equation developed by Kidger and Lyons (2020) to the continuous function classes endowed with an uniform norm.

+A pipeline was built with a preprocessing using standard scaler and the deep neural network developed through Keras (TensorFlow backend).
+Training and validation graphs, computational model graph, histograms and parameter distribution can be seen at the link:
+X

 # Contact

 - E-mail: patrick.dosanjos@outlook.com